We Are a Designated Baby-Friendly USA Hospital

 - Enable mothers and their infants to remain together and to practise rooming-in 24 hours a day.

 - Support mothers to recognize and respond to their infants’ cues for feeding.

 - Counsel mothers on the use and risks of feeding bottles, teats and pacifiers.

 - Coordinate discharge so that parents and their infants have timely access to ongoing support and care.

-There is substantial evidence that implementing the Ten Steps significantly improves breastfeeding rates.
-A systematic review of 58 studies on maternity and newborn care published in 2016 demonstrated clearly that adherence to the Ten Steps impacts early initiation of breastfeeding immediately after birth, exclusive breastfeeding and total duration of breastfeeding.
+There is substantial evidence that implementing the Ten Steps significantly improves breastfeeding/chestfeeding rates.
+A systematic review of 58 studies on maternity and newborn care published in 2016 demonstrated clearly that adherence to the Ten Steps impacts early initiation of breastfeeding/chestfeeding immediately after birth, exclusive breastfeeding/chestfeeding and total duration of breastfeeding/chestfeeding.

-We support breastfeeding because evidence shows that mother’s milk provides the optimal nutrition for babies and also provides protection from viruses and bacteria.
-Babies who are fed breast milk are less likely to develop respiratory diseases such as asthma or gastrointestinal diseases.
-Breastfeeding is also beneficial for a mother’s health as women who breastfeed are less likely to develop cardiovascular disease, breast or ovarian cancer.
+We support breastfeeding/chestfeeding because evidence shows that mother’s milk provides the optimal nutrition for babies and also provides protection from viruses and bacteria.
+Babies who are fed human milk are less likely to develop respiratory diseases such as asthma or gastrointestinal diseases.
+Breastfeeding/chestfeeding is also beneficial for a mother’s health as women who breastfeed/chestfeed are less likely to develop cardiovascular disease, breast or ovarian cancer.